Best Asset Allocation Based On Age & Risk Tolerance

 Regardless of your age, if you are extremely risk averse and cannot tolerate drops in your portfolio value, you may want a greater percentage in fixed/bond assets and a lesser percent in stocks.

-Your age does not necessarily correlate with your risk tolerance.
+Your age doesn’t always correlate with your risk tolerance.

-Many younger folks cannot handle all but the smallest declines in their investment portfolios.
-Thus, the more risk averse investors need a greater percent in fixed assets.
+Many young investors can’t handle all but the smallest declines in their investment portfolios.
+So, more risk averse investors need a greater percent in fixed assets.

 What Is the Best Asset Allocation Based On Age and Risk Tolerance?